andy139/GitHub-Tutorial/READme.md

 ## 5. Lets configure your project for GitHub!

 In terminal on VSCode let's type these commands. **git init** will create an empty repo in the current directory.
 Where **git remote add origin https://github.com/your_username/your_repo_name.git** sets the location of the repo.
-You can copy and paste this line from the page from when we created the repo on GitHub
+You can copy and paste this line from the page from when we created the repo on GitHub.

 ```